jeong0449/FluidArdule/README.md

 # Fluid Ardule

-**Turn a Raspberry Pi and Arduino into a powerful standalone MIDI sound module and media workstation.**
+**Turn a Raspberry Pi and Arduino into a standalone MIDI sound module and music workstation.**

-A modular DIY hardware workstation that combines Raspberry Pi–based audio synthesis with Arduino-powered hardware control.
+Fluid Ardule is a modular DIY music workstation that combines Raspberry Pi–based audio synthesis with Arduino-powered hardware control.

-Designed to behave like a dedicated musical instrument rather than a general-purpose computer, Fluid Ardule provides a self-contained environment for SoundFont and virtual analog synthesis (Yoshimi), MIDI playback, media playback, Internet radio, and external MIDI module integration.
+Designed to behave like a dedicated musical instrument rather than a general-purpose Linux computer, Fluid Ardule provides a self-contained environment for **FluidSynth**, **Yoshimi**, MIDI playback, media playback, Internet radio, and external MIDI module integration.
+Its event-driven architecture emphasizes responsive operation, low CPU usage, and reliable live performance.

-As of June 2026, the project has evolved into a mature Python application exceeding 10,000 lines of code.
+As of June 2026, the project has evolved into a mature Python application exceeding **10,000 lines of code**, with an increasing focus on reliability, seamless engine switching, and a hardware-oriented user experience.

 <img src="images/2026-06-15-fluidardule-collage.png" alt="Fluid Ardule hardware overview" width="480">